• Skip to main content

 Instructions

-• Take one square and slant the puff pastry sheet so that it resembles a diamond.
-Place a piece of bacon in the middle then top with cheese.
-Repeat for all puff pastry squares.
+- Place a piece of bacon diagonally across the pastry, then top with cheese.
+Repeat this for all puff pastry squares.

 Video